Adah Isaacs Menken: Mazeppa

 After it ended, she appealed to her business manager Jimmie Murdock to help her become recognized as a great actress.
-Murdock dissuaded Menken from that goal, as he knew she had little acting talent.
+Murdock dissuaded Menken from that goal, as he believed she had little acting talent.
 He offered her the "breeches role" (that of a man) of the noble Tartar in the hippodrama Mazeppa, based on the poem of that title by Lord Byron (and ultimately on the life of Ivan Mazepa).
 At the climax of this hit, the Tartar was stripped of his clothing, tied to his horse, and sent off to his death.
 The audiences were thrilled with the scene, although the production used a dummy strapped to a horse, which was led away by a handler giving sugar cubes.
 Menken wanted to perform the stunt herself.
 Dressed in nude tights and riding a horse on stage, she appeared to be naked and caused a sensation.
 New York audiences were shocked but still attended and made the play popular.

-Menken took the production of Mazeppa to San Francisco.
-Audiences again flocked to the show.
+Menken took the production of Mazeppa to San Francisco, where it continued to be well-attended.
 She became known across the country for this role, and San Francisco adopted her as its performer.

 In 1862, she married Robert Henry Newell, a humorist and editor of the Sunday Mercury in New York, who had recently published most of her poetry.
 They were together about three years.
-Next she wed James Paul Barkley, a gambler, in 1866, but soon returned without him to France, where she was performing.
+In 1866, she wed James Paul Barkley, a gambler, but soon returned without him to France, where she was performing.
 There she had their son, whom she named Louis Dudevant Victor Emanuel Barkley.
 The baby's godmother was the author George Sand (A. F. Lesser).
 Louis died in infancy.